 Third-seeded Knights take on No. 2 UConn in American Athletic Conference tournament semifinals

 Having guided the Knights to the second round of the NCAA Championship in 2010 and 2011, Bryan Cunningham has developed one of the nation's elite men's soccer programs at UCF.
-Cunningham, who is in his eighth season with the Knights, continues to build a program that enjoys consistent improvement on and off the field.
+Cunningham, who completed his ninth season with the Knights in 2016, continues to build a program that enjoys consistent improvement on and off the field.

 In 2011, Cunningham led UCF to the finest season in school history.
 UCF spent nearly the entire campaign in the top-25 nationally, moving to as high as No. 6.
 His squad went 12-6-3 overall and again advanced past the first round of the NCAA Championship.
 UCF received its second-straight invitation to the postseason, and opened the tournament with a 1-0 overtime victory over visiting Florida Gulf Coast.

 UCF defeated a pair of nationally-ranked squads during the year, and opened the campaign 6-0-1.
 The Knights advanced to the Conference USA Championship semifinals for the third-straight year.